 The Foreign Investment Regulation Review: South Africa

-The most significant legal and policy developments impacting foreign investment in 2019 included the operation of the Competition Amendment Act of 2018, which amended the Competition Act of 1998 by, inter alia, obliging the President to establish a committee to consider and, where appropriate, block proposed acquisitions of South African businesses by foreign acquiring firms if, in the view of this committee, the implementation of the merger might have an adverse effect on the country's national security interests.
+The Competition Amendment Act of 2018 continued to dominate attention from a foreign direct investment perspective.
+As reported in the previous year's review, the Competition Amendment Act of 2018 seeks to amend the Competition Act of 1998 by, inter alia, obliging the President of the Republic of South Africa to establish a committee to consider and, where appropriate, block proposed acquisitions of South African businesses by foreign acquiring firms if, in the view of this committee, the implementation of the merger might have an adverse effect on the country's national security interests.
 The Competition Amendment Act defines a foreign acquiring firm as an acquiring firm incorporated, established or formed under the laws of a country other than South Africa or whose place of effective management is outside South Africa.
+The provisions of the Competition Amendment Act that relate to such a committee are yet to take effect.

 Foreign investment regime